Bachelor of Arts in Development Economics: Career Path

 • Additional materials such as essays, letters of recommendation, and transcripts may also be required.

-Some institutions may also require applicants to have completed certain high school courses in math and economics or to have completed college-level coursework in economics prior to enrolling in the program.
+Some institutions may also require applicants to have completed certain high school math and economics courses or college-level coursework in economics before enrolling in the program.

-It's important to note that the eligibility criteria may vary depending on the institution, students should check the requirements of the specific program they are interested in.
+It's important to note that the eligibility criteria may vary depending on the institution; students should check the specific program requirements they are interested in.

 Knowledge and Skills